 If your are thinking about buying a house keep in mind that the interest rate you’ll pay for the money you borrow will be determined, in large part, by this three-digit credit score that’s generated from the information in your credit report.

-To see how credit scoring works, here are the factors most basic credit scoring formulas take into account:
+To see how credit scoring works, the tabs below will show you what are the greatest factors in any credit report.

 It’s important for you to note that credit scores do not consider your income, savings or down payment amount.